Global Entrepreneurship Week 2015 took place in over 150 countries around the world, including Israel, on the 15th-22nd of November 2015.

 Guest Entrepreneur Michal Brotfeld Art in Threads

-This was Michal's second year as a guest lecturer at Global Entrepreneurship Week.
-This year she lectured at Noam Mohaliver school in Bnei Brak and Yad Mordechai school in Bat Yam.
+This was Michal's second year as a guest lecturer.
+This year, Michal lectured at Noam Mohaliver school in Bnei Brak and at Yad Mordechai school in Bat Yam.

 Michal spoke about how she moved from her work in public relations to become a business owner in an area she had loved for many years - art in threads.